turboapps/docs/reference/command_line/commit.md

 #### Startup File

 To alter the selected startup file, apply the new value with `--startup-file` parameter.
+All parameters which are passed after the `--args` flag will be used as parameters to the startup file.

 #### JSON output